Hafiz-Anees/PYTHON/1-BASIC/3-Input Output/practice_questions.md

 ---

-## 10. Percentage Calculator
+## 11. Percentage Calculator
-Take marks obtained and total marks, and print the percentage.
+`problem statement`: Take marks obtained and total marks, and print the percentage.

 **Example:**